xiix0/scam/README.md

-Good news.
-Ten weeks from Friday will be a pretty good day.
+Tonight you will pay the wages of sin; Don't forget to leave a tip.